 I need a one liner which displays 'yes' or 'no' whether grep finds any results.

-I have played with grep -c
+I have played with grep -c, but without success.

 -